 Who needs to submit a CV as part of the application process?

-At a minimum, all applicants and co-applicants must submit the CV (see the corresponding template), but not the practice partners.
+All applicants (main and co-applicants) must submit the CV (see the corresponding template), but not the practice partners.

 Project / Practice Partner